sjeohp-zz/v8-mud/README.md

 V8Mud
 =====

-C++ MUD with NodeJS handling connections and V8 to glue it all together
+C++ MUD with NodeJS handling connections and V8 gluing it all together

 Works on OSX and Linux